-Enables the Print Menu.
+Print report Print setup Paper feed Print test Printer type Enables the Print Menu.
 Allows to print the combustion analysis data on a paper ticket which reports the measurement values.
 The printed values are those shown on the display when the menu is enabled.
-This menu can be used for combustion analysis, even when recalled from the memory, for draft, smoke and ambient gas results.
+This menu can be used for combustion analysis, even when recalled from the memory, for draught, smoke, ambient gas and for tightness test results.